© Crown copyright 2020

 You will cease to be eligible to use the scheme if the total value of your income for the year ending is more than £230,000.

-However, if HMRC are satisfied that the total value of your income in the next 12 months will not exceed £191,500, you may be eligible to remain in the scheme.
+However, if HMRC is satisfied that the total value of your income in the next 12 months will not exceed £191,500, you may be eligible to remain in the scheme.

-The figures above include VAT inclusive income of all taxable and exempt supplies.
+These figures include VAT inclusive income of all taxable and exempt supplies.

 See section 12 for further details about leaving the scheme.

 3.6 Who cannot join the scheme